shiiyan/my-tech-blog/src/how-index-work-in-sql-range-search.md

-# How do SQL indexes work in SQL range search
+# How do indexes work in SQL range search

 I always need clarification about indexes, how they work, and why they can improve SQL query performance.
 In this article, I want to answer these questions by exploring an example of a range search.
 If you have the same questions, this article will help you.